ekrrems/ekrrems/README.md

-# Hi there, I'm Ekrem! 👋
+# Hello there, I'm Ekrem! 👋

-I'm a Computer Vision Engineer specializing in **Remote Sensing** and passionate about combining computer vision with Geographic Information Systems (GIS).
+I'm a Computer Vision Engineer specializing in **Photogrammetry** and passionate about combining computer vision with 3D Models.
 Currently pursuing my Master's degree with a focus on 3D Point Clouds.

 ## About Me